-West Dorset District Council has published the 1st Draft of the Local Plan Review which will underpin development within our area up until 2036.
+West Dorset District Council has published the 1st Draft of the Local Plan Review which will underpin development within our area up to 2036.

-Local Plan Review Preferred Options Consultation – Appendix 1 (1)
+Appendix 1 Local Plan Review Preferred Options Consultation

 The implications of this draft are that any additional housing sites over that allocated in the 2015 Plan will be focussed on the strategic sites at Vearse Farm.